zvolcsey/zvolcsey/README.md

 😃 My name is Zoltán Völcsey.

-Open-Source Contributor and Full Stack Developer with passion to build beatiful and secure web apps with maintainable code.
+Open-Source Contributor and Junior Full Stack Developer with passion to build beatiful and secure web apps with maintainable code.

 > "You have power over your mind - not outside events.
 Realize this, and you will find strength." - Marcus Aurelius